booternetes-III-springonetour-july-2021/cat-service-release-ops/README.md

 Events:  <none>
 ```

-If you donload the kpack `logs` CLI as well, you can use the following command to see the log files:
+If you download the kpack `logs` CLI as well, you can use the following command to see the log files:
 ```shell
 logs -namespace kpack -image cat-service -build 1
 ```